regnaDkciN/SandTable/README.md

 ![Rings Callout](https://i.imgur.com/u8Uh9qX.jpeg)
 * After assembly, I found that the table wasn't securely attached to the base, so it was too easy to attempt to pick the unit up and have the table detach from the base.
 I did not want the table to permanently connect to the base since I knew that maintenance would then be impossible.
 I decided on the simple approach of drilling  1/16" holes in the table vertical rods, and insert a wire through the hole to keep the table attached to the base.
 This allowed for easy  detachment of the table from the base by simply removing the wires from the rods.
 ![Retaining Wire](https://i.imgur.com/207iJ32.jpeg)
-* The original holes for the potentiometers were too close to the Arduino Uno board.
+* The original holes for the potentiometers were too close to the Arduino UNO board.
 I moved them to the center of the corresponding boards.
 I also added labels as shown below.
 After some use, I decided that the pot labels would be better placed above the potentioneters, but left them as is.
  ![Front Low Level View](https://i.imgur.com/gy55XrQ.jpeg)
 * I found that the potentiometer face plates were not very secure.
 To fix this, I carefully drilled 5/64" holes through the faceplates and base plate and inserted small nails.
 * I originally added rubber feet to the bottom of the base.
 It turned out that they prevented easy shaking of the table to clear it, which is very useful when debugging.
 I replaced the rubber feet with felt pads and found that these were much better.
 The feet I ended up using were [these](https://www.amazon.com/Black-Self-Adhesive-Felt-Bumpers/dp/B07DYQJRDB/ref=sr_1_1?sr=8-1).